-Parramatta Amateur Beekeepers meet in the Agriculture Classroom of James Ruse Agriculture High School at Carlingford.
+Parramatta Amateur Beekeepers Inc meet in the Auditorium at James Ruse Agriculture High School at Carlingford.
 The entrance is off Baker Street - see map above for the precise location.

 The club charges no fees and operates its own apiary in conjunction with the school.
 It has a shop where the common requirements for beekeeping can be purchased.
 Field days are held on the Sunday following the meeting to allow members to improve their practical skills.

 The club participates in both the Castle Hill and the St Ives Shows and members are encourages to enter honey in the show competitions and also to sell surplus honey at the club stall.

 The club meets on the second Wednesday of each month (excepting January) at 7:30 pm.

 The meeting format involve a short formal business meeting then an information session followed by tea/coffee and an informal social gathering.
 Information sessions alternate between presentations from experts from industry or academia and activities using the resources of club members.